By: Meera Eragoda, Staff Writer

 I asked Chenier if I could interview her further about ALOT, and we met in her office in the AQ on a rainy Friday afternoon.
 Chenier has a short, purple pixie cut and greeted me with a cup of tea in her hand, projecting an image that screamed both edgy and down to earth.
 The cushioned bench that I made myself comfortable on was right beside the window overlooking the observatory and resembled a reading nook, making her office feel more inviting than most.

-Though the thread of Chenier’s research had changed, she realized that, “I had all these cassettes.
+Though the thread of Chenier’s research had changed, she realized, “I had all these cassettes.
 What was I going to do with them?
 Also, I knew the women who had made Forbidden Love, which was a documentary that came out in the early ‘90s, and they had said to me, ‘if you would like to use our research tapes (also cassettes) for your own research, you are more than welcome to.’
 So I thought I should just digitize these, and it started with that idea.
 And then I thought, ‘why don’t I just put these online so that other people can use them?’”

-An important thing Chenier wanted to note, however, is that while some of the interviews conducted on the site are hers, the goal of the archives is not to go out and find people to interview.
+One important thing Chenier noted, however, is that while some of the interviews conducted on the site are hers, the goal of the archives is not to go out and find people to interview.
 Rather, as she says, “an archive collects material that’s already been created.
 So my intention with this was to take these tapes that were just left in basements or attics or what-have-you [ . . . ] and make sure the work people had put into getting these stories, we didn’t lose again.
 Because you can’t get them back because most of the people interviewed are gone.”

 She told me, “I certainly have [reached out to] people, especially [. . .]
 Black women because I really personally am very interested in the word ‘womanist’, which became popular in [black queer circles] maybe more ‘80s but I think it was around ‘70s.”